Madison County Sanitary Landfill

 Cleanup Status: Construction complete - physical cleanup activities have been completed

-Site Reuse/Redevelopment: In reuse - public use.
-Potential future use - public or recreational use
+Site Reuse/Redevelopment: Site is not in use – potential for future public or recreational use

 Site Manager: Joe Alfano (email@example.com)